top of page

 However, other Close Protection courses also exist - particularly in Ireland, where the sector isn’t formally regulated.
 These can vary significantly in quality and duration, which is why due diligence is critical.

-This means that an operative in Ireland can legally work under a PSA security guard licence — but that doesn’t necessarily mean they’re trained or qualified to provide Close Protection.
+This means that an operative in Ireland can legally work under a PSA security guard licence - but may not be trained or qualified to provide close protection.

-Those skills are gained by completing recognised Close Protection training - typically SIA-approved or an equivalent reputable programme , not general security courses.
+Those skills are gained through recognised close protection training - typically SIA-approved or an equivalent reputable programme - not general security courses.

-For clients, this distinction can be the difference between professional protection and a false sense of safety.
-An operative may be legally licensed to work, yet lack the depth of training needed when your safety or that of your principal depends on it.
+For clients, this distinction can be the difference between professional protection and a false sense of security.

 When arranging protection for a client or principal, here’s what proper due diligence looks like: